meeuw/osm_bnl/README.md

 ## Download

-The generated map can be downloaded here: [gmapsupp.img](releases/tag/latest)
+The generated map can be downloaded from the releases of this project.

 ## Used resources